matusmarcin/aws-codedeploy-simpleton/README.md

     destination: /var/www/html
 ```

+Okay, that's fine.
+You have stuff to deploy.
+We're still a long way from home.
+Lot's of AWS stuff needs to be done now.
+So this is where I freak out.

 ### Now what???

 [This f***ing document](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html) or 250 pages in PDF.

 **Steps:**

+Unless you're a pro, you have to click those links and read that stuff for more detailed instructions.

 Don't miss any of these.

 * [IAM User + Inline Policy](http://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-setup.html)
 * [Service Role](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html)